 - Notifies the offender's faculty and dean.
 The Vice President may inform students who are in the same classes with the Level III offender, depending upon the level of assessed risk.
 The offender will be informed of the notification.

-Current List of Level III Offenders on Campus (Fall 2018)
+Current List of Level III Offenders on Campus (Winter 2019)

 More information is available from the Seattle Central Public Safety Department or from the King County Sex Offender Search website.